Contributing to Nokogiri¶

 configuration laid out in ./rakelib/format.rake

-You can auto-format the C, Java, and Ruby code with rake format
+You can auto-format everything with rake format

 .